Assess-Implement-Monitor (AIM) Grants

 What will we fund?

 - Materials efficiency / waste management assessment and improvement review

 - Resource efficiency / (energy, water, waste, trade waste) assessment and improvement review

 - Greenhouse gas / carbon emissions management review, and net zero emissions strategy development – must cover scope 1, 2 and 3 emissions

 - Research, design and business case development for implementation of circular economy principles

-Assessments must contribute to the development of a business case for investment in one or more of the areas listed above; or development of sustainability or circular economy strategy, policy, plans and/or targets
+Assessments must contribute to the development of a business case for investment in one or more of the areas listed above; or development of sustainability, circular economy, or net zero emissions strategy, policy, plans and/or targets.

 - have a payback greater than 2 years

 - reduce materials or resource intensity for the production of goods/services

 Preference may be given to projects that assess multiple sites, and/or assess multiple aspect of operations (such as energy, carbon and waste)